Purpose and Objectives

 Care should be taken that residents secure any cats or birds before you enter the home with a pet.
-Allow a dog to be off leash only as the resident wishes.
+Only allow a dog to be off leash if the resident wishes.
 The dog may want to go on an initial exploration trip through the house.
-Make sure this is approved, and accompany it.
+Make sure this is approved and accompany it.
 Allow the pet to make friends without forcing or pressure.
 A small treat from the resident will help.
 Cheerios can be good.

-Pets on Wheels is an organization dealing with pets which, in spite of extensive and repetitive training, have only the judgement level of 2 to 3-year old children.
+Pets on Wheels is an organization dealing with pets which, despite extensive and repetitive training, have only the judgement level of 2 to 3-year old children.
 You are dealing with elderly and/or infirm individuals with limited mobility and delicate systems.
 It is important that you consider these factors and follow these guidelines.

 Pet-visitation therapy programs, whether called Pets on Wheels or by many other names, have had outstanding safety records over the years.
 As pet visitation becomes more widely accepted and more pet owners become involved, care becomes more important.
 A reason for the excellent safety record is the type of individuals willing to donate time, pets, and transportation costs to enhance the lives of others in this way.